 A cluster of twenty UC-prepared samples at the key clearance levels were added to the experimental design to augment the robustness of the test.
 The UC wipe samples will be prepared from National Institute of Standards & Technology (NIST) Standard Reference Materials (SRMs).
-The UC samples were prepared on Aramsco Lead WipesTM (Lakeland, FL).1 To document the variability of the preparation process, UC analyzed approximately 5% of the total number ordered.
-The results indicated that the samples were prepared accurately, relative to the target concentration.
-Additionally, randomly-selected samples were analyzed by an independent organization (EPA Region 1) as a quality control check of the accuracy and precision of UC's sample preparation procedure.
+For all vendors except Palintest, the UC samples will be prepared on Aramsco Lead WipesTM (Lakeland, FL), while Palintest's samples will be prepared on Palintest wipes.1 To document the variability of the preparation process, UC will analyze approximately 5% of the total number ordered and the results will be provided to ORNL.
+Additionally, randomly-selected samples will be analyzed by independent organizations as a quality control check of the accuracy and precision of UC's sample preparation procedure.

-$^{^{1}}$ PaceWipes would have been used to prepare the UC samples, but the PaceWipes were unavailable at the time of the study due to a problem with the manufacturer.
+1 PaceWipes would have been used to prepare the UC samples, but the PaceWipes were unavailable at the time of the study due to a problem with the manufacturer.
+Based on a NIOSH publication [3], it is recommended to the ASVvendors that the extracts from Aramsco and Palintest wipes be filtered prior to analysis.
+It will be noted in the verification report if the vendor(s) followed this advice.

-4.2.3 Distribution and Number of Samples
+4.3.3 Distribution and Number of Samples

 Figure 4-1 is a plot containing the distribution of the sample concentrations to be analyzed in this study.
 A total of 160 samples will be analyzed in the verification test.
 For the ELPAT samples, four samples will be analyzed at each of 20 test levels (20 test levels x 4 samples each = 80 samples total).
 While the set of four samples have/will be prepared using homogeneous source materials and an identical preparation procedure, they cannot be considered true "replicates" because each sample will be prepared individually.
 However, these samples will represent four samples prepared similarly at a specified target concentration.
-Twenty samples were prepared near each of the three clearance levels (3 test levels x 20 samples = 60 samples total) by the University of Cincinnati.
-Twenty blanks, prepared by Research Triangle Institute at lead concentrations $\leq 2 \mu g$, will also be analyzed.
+Twenty samples will be prepared near each of the three clearance levels (3 test levels x 20 samples = 60 samples total) by the University of Cincinnati.
+Twenty blanks, prepared by Research Triangle Institute at lead concentrations $\leq 2~\mu g$, will also be analyzed.
 In Figure 4-1, the clearance levels are denoted as a horizontal lines.